shichao-an/notes/docs/lkd/ch4.md

 Context switching, the switching from one runnable task to another, is handled by the `context_switch()` function defined in [kernel/sched.c](https://github.com/shichao-an/linux/blob/v2.6.34/kernel/sched.c#L2905).
 It is called by `schedule()` when a new process has been selected to run.
 It does two basic jobs:

-* Calls `switch_mm()`, declared in [`<asm/mmu_context.h>`](https://github.com/shichao-an/linux/blob/v2.6.34/include/asm-generic/mmu_context.h), to switch the virtual memory mapping from the previous process’s to that of the new process.
+* Calls `switch_mm()`, declared in [`<asm/mmu_context.h>`](https://github.com/shichao-an/linux/blob/v2.6.34/include/asm-generic/mmu_context.h), to switch the virtual memory mapping from the previous process's to that of the new process.
-* Calls `switch_to()`, declared in [`<asm/system.h>`](https://github.com/shichao-an/linux/blob/v2.6.34/include/asm-generic/system.h), to switch the processor state from the previous process’s to the current’s.
+* Calls `switch_to()`, declared in [`<asm/system.h>`](https://github.com/shichao-an/linux/blob/v2.6.34/include/asm-generic/system.h), to switch the processor state from the previous process's to the current's.
 This involves saving and restoring stack information and the processor registers and any other architecture-specific state that must be managed and restored on a per-process basis.

 #### The `need_resched` flag *